harbour/core/contrib/gtnap/Readme.md

 ### In Linux

 Copy `icon48.ico` to the same directory as the executable and rename it the same as the executable (`example.ico`).
-NAppGUI looks for this file and will pass it to the GTK toolkit.
+NAppGUI looks for this file at runtime and will pass it to the GTK toolkit.
+No action is required at compile time.

 ![image](https://github.com/frang75/harbour_nappgui/assets/42999199/d136e7d4-072c-45c9-af02-49a112fb7ed2)